-Then, shorter is usually better, especially if your post is focused on asking your readers’ questions and generating discussion.
+If you want content that spurs online conversation, shorter is usually better, especially if your post is focused on asking your readers’ questions and generating discussion.

 Keep in mind, short posts rarely get shared widely on social media sites like Twitter and Facebook.
 They also have a tough time ranking on search engines and are bad for SEO.
 If you’re trying to build an audience, I wouldn’t recommend focusing solely on short posts.

 However, if you’re trying to create more engagement with your readers, try posting something short.

 Here are a few examples of short-form content generating a lot of conversation:

 - What Are You Struggling With In Your Writing?

 - Which Famous Classic Writer Are You?

 Do you want more social media shares?